OWRC/snapshots/md/chem-isotopes.md

 Fritz, P., Drimmie, R.J., Frape, S.K., and O'Shea.
 1987.
 The isotopic composition of precipitation and groundwater in Canada.
 In Isotope Techniques in Water Resources Development.
 IAEA Symposium 299, March 1987, Vienna.
 539-550.

 Gat, J.R., Bowser, C.J., and Kendall, C. 1994.
-The co ntribution of evaporation from the Great Lakes to the continental atmosphere: estimate based on stable isotope data.
+The contribution of evaporation from the Great Lakes to the continental atmosphere: estimate based on stable isotope data.
 Geophysical Research Letter, 21(7), 557-560.

 Gerber, R.E., Holysh, S., Doughty, M., Frape, S., Henkemans, E., and Kemp, W. 2009.
 Flow system dynamics: isotope tracer studies, south-central Ontario.
 In proceedings GeoHalifax 2009, 1203-1213.